-Learning how to make Beet Pickled Eggs is fun and easy!
-And once you have them on hand, they’re a great snack and are a fantastic way to enhance and brighten salads and other dishes.
-An Easter recipe, a cool art project, a beautiful work of art, and an incredibly delicious snack — that's exactly what Beet Pickled Eggs are.
+An Easter recipe, a cool art project, a beautiful work of art, and an incredibly delicious snack -- that's exactly what Beet Pickled Eggs are.

-As I was hard boiling eggs the next day and a little light went off in my head, and I decided to learn how to make Beet Pickled Eggs.
+One day I was hard boiling eggs and a little light went off in my head -- I should use my leftover beet pickling juice to Beet Pickled Eggs.

 How to Make Beet Pickled Eggs

 First you must make Pickled Beets -- also an easy and delicious project.
 Here's how.

 Then, in the same jar where the beets are pickled, add peeled, hard boiled eggs

 to the brine and let them hang out there, in the refrigerator for three days.

 That's it.
 Really!

 The result will be simply gorgeous, magenta eggs.

 You won't believe how beautiful they are when you slice them in half!And when you taste them . . . oh my!
 Delicious!